spartan-phunguyen/mapping_data/README.md

 - Traces must be within the specified time range
 - User IDs should match those used in S3 folder structure

-**Benefits of New Flow:**
+**Benefits:**
 - More efficient: Only processes users with recent activity
-- Better for time-sensitive analysis
+- Better for time-sensitive analysis with timezone normalization
-- Focuses on active users
+- Comprehensive data export for analysis
-- Reduces unnecessary S3 operations
+- Clean modular codebase for maintainability

 ## 🔧 Troubleshooting